-The prime issue with credit and debit plastic cards is their security.
+Virtual debit cards and virtual credit cards (VCC) solve the prime issue with plastic credit and debit cards – their security.
 You likely share the same payment details for every online purchase or subscription.
 This is not wise in 2020.

 Being here means you are either proactively seeking ways to stay protected when shopping online or your plastic debit or credit card details were exposed and used maliciously.
 Maybe you were caught in one of the latest data breaches?
 Or, are you looking for a prepaid virtual debit card but ended up Googling “virtual credit card”, because the terms are often used interchangeably?